Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Piecewise D-finite functions

 By \prettyref{thm:moment-vanishing}, $m_{k}\neq0$ for at least some $k=0,\dots,N$.
-Then we apply \prettyref{cor:taylor-dom-for-any-series}. \end{svmultproof2} In order to bound the number of zeros of $S_{g}$, we would need to estimate the growth of the rational functions $\frac{q_{-n+s}\left(k\right)}{q_{\alpha_{n}}\left(k\right)}$, and this can hopefully be done using some general properties of the operator $\Op$.
+Then we apply \prettyref{prop:Root}. \end{svmultproof2} In order to bound the number of zeros of $S_{g}$, we would need to estimate the growth of the rational functions $\frac{q_{-n+s}\left(k\right)}{q_{\alpha_{n}}\left(k\right)}$, and this can hopefully be done using some general properties of the operator $\Op$.
 Then we would apply the results of \prettyref{sec:poincare-type-rec}.
 We expect that in this way we can single out subclasses of ${\cal PD}$ for which uniform Taylor domination takes place.
-We plan to carry out this program in a future work. \begin{remark} It is possible to obtain Taylor domination for the Stieltjes transforms $S_{g}\left(z\right)$ by another method, based on Remez-type inequalities \cite{Lodz11SmalePugh}.
-We plan to present these results separately. \end{remark}
+We plan to carry out this program in a future work. \begin{remark} It is possible to obtain Taylor domination for the Stieltjes transforms $S_{g}\left(z\right)$ by another method, based on Remez-type inequalities \cite{remez1936prop,yomdin2011remez}.
+We plan to present these results separately. \end{remark} We complete this paper with one example and one question.

+{\bf Example 2.} Consider a very special case of $D$-finite functions: polynomial $g(x)$.
+In this case a uniform Taylor domination (depending only on the degree) in the maximal disk of convergence for $S_g(z)$ was obtained in \cite{yomdin2014Bautin} via the study of the ``Bautin ideals'', generated by the moments $m_k(g)$ (considered as polynomials in the parameters of the problem).

+{\bf Problem 2.} {\it Moments of the form $m_k(p,Q,a,b)=\int_a^b P^k(x)q(x)dx$ play an especially important role in Qualitative Theory of ODEs (compare \cite{briskin2010center}).
+Here $P(x)$ and $q(x)$ are univariate complex polynomials.
+Via change of integration variable $w=P(x)$ these moments can be reduced to the usual moments of a piecewise-algebraic $g$, but along a certain complex curve.
+Does the generating function of $m_k(p,Q,a,b)$ satisfy uniform Taylor domination (depending only on the degrees of $P$ and $q$) in its disk of convergence?}